dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T869: Regulation ensures corporations prioritize public welfare.
+### T869: Corporations need regulation to act in public interest.

 |Support|
 |---|